1964–1965 Scripto strike: Terms of the contract

 The three-year contract signed between the ICWU and Scripto was the first in the company's history and affected about 900 workers.
 As part of the contract, Scripto's employees received across-the-board wage increases, with an annual raise of $0.04 every year for the three-year duration of the contract.
 In 1967, the minimum wage in the United States was increased from $1.25 to $1.40 per hour, and some of the workers who were making below this amount had their pay increases adjusted.
 Additionally, Scripto agreed to rehire 155 strikers whose positions had been taken over by replacements while also agreeing to retain the employees they had hired during the strike.
 Employees were also guaranteed an additional $0.21 per hour for afternoon shift work and five paid holidays, as well as two weeks of paid vacation after a year of working for the company and a paid day for attending funerals.
 The company also instituted a training program that would make it easier for unskilled employees to become skilled employees.
-The company also agreed to officially recognize the union and instituted a system where union dues were automatically collected from employee's paychecks.
+The company also agreed to officially recognize the union and instituted a system where union dues were automatically collected from employees' paychecks.
 Following the strike, the company began to work with the union to address issues regarding racial discrimination, and eventually the company's system of skilled and unskilled workers was replaced with a system of 22 different job grades that had been established in a joint effort between the company and the union.
 Additionally, King and Singer began to develop a better relationship following the strike, and during King's funeral in 1968, Scripto paid for security for the King family and also closed their plant to allow workers to pay their respects.